shane-t/covid19-face-shields-mirror/README.md

 - Do not make shields if you are not practicing isolation - you are risking the lives of patients and healthcare workers
 - Even so, you must act like you are already infected
-- Practice sterile or aseptic technique when handling printed parts or assembling shields
+- Practice sterile or aseptic technique when handling printed parts or assembling shields.
+Understand the difference between sanitizing and sterilising something - 3D printed shields cannot be sterilized and must be discarded after use or contamination
 - Wear gloves and frequently wash hands when handling printed parts.
 Do not touch your face or body while wearing gloves
 - Clean your print bed, ideally with 90% or above isopropyl alcohol
 - Immediately store completed parts in airtight bags